HomeDirectoriesStructured Data for Smart Directories: Feeding AI for Better Visibility

 </div>

 RDFa (Resource Description Framework in Attributes) is similar but uses different attributes.
-It’s more flexible but also more complex.
-Unless you’re working with government websites or academic institutions, you probably won’t encounter it much.
+It’s more flexible and more complex.
+Unless you’re working with government websites or academic institutions, you probably won’t meet it much.

 Myth: “You need to use all three formats for maximum visibility.”